spatialos/UnrealGDK/SpatialGDK/Documentation/content/how-to-use-schema.md

 ### Generate schema during the cooking process

 The `CookAndGenerateSchemaCommandlet` command generates the schema needed by your game, and does so during the cooking process, so it is like running the full scan described above, but is faster.
-It will ultimately replace the command line schema generation described above, but is currently experimental and in ‘alpha’ state.
+It will ultimately replace the command line schema generation described above, but is currently experimental.

 #### How it works